 - Fabricated content or completely false information is shared with the intent to deceive and cause harm.

 By the way, the News Literacy Project cautions against using the term “fake news” since it has become politicized.

-Why should I care about whether my news is real or false?
+Why should you care if news is real or false?